netspective-studios/PgDCP/lib/README.md

 ## Activity Log

+### April 11, 2021

+- Implement DcpTemplateState.observableQR() so that qualified references can be tracked.
+Now, whenever creating qualified references devs should use state.observableQR(...group/schema).
+When using observableQR(), the QRs are tracked and can be reported.

 ### April 10, 2021

 - Implement Active Context to indicate whether host is prod/devl/test/sandbox/etc. The dcp_context schema now has a table called 'context' which contains a singleton row table which configures the active database as a prod/test/sandbox/etc. database.